2025 VFL Women's season: League membership

-Unlike the previous season, the two NSW-based AFL Women's teams have not been fixtured to take part in any matches against VFL Women's teams.
+Unlike the previous season, the two NSW-based AFL Women's teams were not fixtured to take part in any matches against VFL Women's teams.

 Fixture dates

 Beginning this season, the VFLW season was played between April and August, instead of March to July.
 The change occurred after the Australian Football League (AFL) announced that the AFL Women's season would commence the week beginning 11 August 2025, two weeks earlier than in previous years.
 The 2025 season fixture was announced in February 2025.